kashishnagpal/Login-Form-using-PHP/README.md

 # Login-Form-using-PHP

-Here in this mini project I made a Travel signup form for a college trip using PHP technology.
+Here in this mini project I made a travel signup form for a college trip using PHP technology.